FirebaseExtended/firebase-queue/README.md

 # Firebase Queue

-A fault-tolerant, multi-worker, multi-stage job pipeline based on top of Firebase.
+A fault-tolerant, multi-worker, multi-stage job pipeline based on Firebase.

 ## The Queue in Firebase